zhazhajiao/zhazhajiao.github.io/src/intro.md

 I am a Master's student at the University of Science and Technology of China, supervised by Associate Professor Jianmin Ji.
 My research interests include scenario-based autonomous vehicle safety assessment and KR-based traffic scenario representation and generation.
-I'm also interested in many robotics and autonomous driving fields, including reinforcement learning, motion planning and trajectory optimization, and even hardware design.
+I'm also interested in many robotics and autonomous driving fields, including reinforcement learning, motion planning, trajectory optimization, and even hardware design.

 ## Highlights

 - Experienced in scenario-based autonomous driving safety assessment methods
 - Familiar with autonomous driving planning algorithms such as EM Planner and Lattice Planner
 - Acquainted with reinforcement learning algorithms like DQN and PPO
-- Skilled in logic programming based on Answer Set Programming
+- Proficient in logic programming based on Answer Set Programming
-- Knowledgeable about control theory, circuit theory, and hardware design of robots
+- Knowledgeable about control theory, circuit theory, embedded system development, and hardware design of robots
-- Proficient in C/C++/Python/ROS/ROS 2
+- Experienced in C/C++/Python/ROS/ROS 2

 ## Education